-Influence of the Proposed Development on Existing Wind Conditions near the Study Site: Wind conditions over surrounding sidewalks beyond the development site, as well as at nearby building entrances and bus stops, will be comfortable for their intended pedestrian uses during each seasonal period upon the introduction of the proposed development at 1950 Scott Street.
+Influence of the Proposed Development on Existing Wind Conditions near the Study Site: Wind conditions over surrounding sidewalks and beyond the development site will generally be comfortable for standing, or better, during each seasonal period following Phase 1 of the proposed Elmvale Shopping Centre redevelopment, which is acceptable.

-Wind Safety: Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no areas over the study site were found to experience wind conditions that are considered uncomfortable for walking, or unsafe.
+Wind Safety: Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no grade-level areas over the study site were found to experience wind conditions that are considered uncomfortable for walking, or unsafe.